Synappsse/USC-EE450-Final-Networking-Project-Spring-2026/README.txt

 E)

+Formatting:
+	Authentication (Client -> Hospital -> Auth Server):
+		<username_hash>,<password_hash>
+		#This specifically must have a "" around the password if there is a !
+		#Though generally I did not use "" for the input

 F)

 Obviously, the code will fail if you do not run the servers in the correct order.
 You also should not be missing any of the .txt or .py files.
 I did not make any extra .h files.